-Applicants must have completed the following required courses and have earned a grade of "C" or better in the following required subjects and have completed the required courses within the past ten years.
+Applicants must have completed the following required courses and have earned a grade of "C" or better.
+Applicants must have completed the required courses within the past ten years.
+Online courses from a regionally accredited college or university are accepted.
 ALL science courses must be for science majors.
-Survey courses are not accepted.